Helen Gross: Career

 Gross was not a conventional blues singer.
 She approached her work as a vaudeville performer.
 Her arrangements reinforced this style, giving an unusual approach to standard blues material.
 The results were sketchy, but the AllMusic critic Steve Leggett noted that, on "Haunted House Blues", "Gross sounds as if she's wandered into a carnival funhouse....
 The same technique of using goofy Halloween sound effects makes the similar-sounding "Ghost Walking Blues" work wonderfully, however, with just the right balance between odd and eerie."
+He wrote of her music that "a preponderance of often baffling noise effects, which at times gives her songs the feel of a carnival sideshow."
 A more sinister element is evident on "Bloody Razor Blues", with lyrics by Spencer Williams, including "I want to bleed him until his heart runs dry."

 Her 1924 rendition of "I Wanna Jazz Some More" became notable because of songwriter Tom Delaney's rhyming line of "Miss Susan Green from New Orleans."
 Joe Davis worked in an A&R capacity, placing artists and songs with Ajax, including Gross and some of Delaney's work.

+Death

+Gross died January 3, 1989, aged 92, in The Bronx.